-Parsons offers the Master of Arts in the History of Decorative Arts and Design in collaboration with Cooper-Hewitt, National Design Museum, a branch of the Smithsonian Institution.
-The Master of Arts degree is awarded for completion of 48 credits of coursework and a master's examination or thesis.
-In order to sit for a master's examination or write a thesis, students must pass a proficiency exam in a foreign language related to their area of concentration.
+Parsons offers the Master of Arts in the History of Decorative Arts and Design in collaboration with the Cooper-Hewitt, National Design Museum of the Smithsonian Institution.
+The degree is awarded for completion of 48 credits of coursework and a master's examination or a thesis.
 A maximum of six credits of graduate-level coursework can be transferred from another institution.
 Students must maintain a 3.0 cumulative grade point average and fulfill all requirements in a timely manner.